polterguy/polterguy.github.io/tutorials/chatbot-api/index.md

 * session - ID uniquely identifying the user's session.
 Similar to user ID, but must be unique for each session.
 * stream - If true, the AI chatbot will stream its response back to the client using SignalR instead of returning the content as the invocation's response.
 Optional, defaults to false.
 * data - Additional context, allowing the client to supply additional context to the backend.
 Optional.
 * referrer - HTTP referrer field, allowing you to understand from the server side what URL the request was originating from.
 Optional argument.
+The cloudlet will try to determine the HTTP Referrer header's value, and use this by default, unless you provide an explicit override using this argument.
 * file - Only relevant if you invoke the endpoint with `multipart/form-data` content, at which point this is expected to contain a file reference to for instance an image or something you want the LLM to analyse.
 Optional argument.

 Below is a typical example payload in JSON.